KediDili/VanillaPlusProfessions/compatibility.md

 **Warning: This guide might assume you're already familiar with JSON format, Content Patcher packs, Game State Queries and/or C# based mods depending on the part of the guide.**

 ## Content Packs (Mostly CP, though)
-VPP offers two custom CP tokens and one custom GSQ for compatibility purposes at the moment.
+VPP offers three custom CP tokens and custom GSQs for compatibility purposes at the moment.
 Additionally, if you need to know whether your custom X is compatible with Y feature of VPP, every talent and profession section in [``features.md``](https://github.com/KediDili/VanillaPlusProfessions/blob/main/compatibility.md) tells how to add compatibility or do they need anything at all!

 The queries/tokens, and the formats are listed below: